johananl/follower-maze/README.md

 ## General

 This application is a **TCP socket server** implemented in Go.
-It is a proposed solution to SoundCloud's [backend developer challenge](instructions).
+It is a proposed solution to SoundCloud's [backend developer challenge](instructions/instructions.md).
 The server receives an unordered stream of events in a custom text-based protocol from one _event source_ over a TCP connection and forwards them to multiple _user clients_ according to a specific routing logic in an ordered manner.

 ## Instructions